railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

     * :guilabel:`Delete access` : can delete records from the object.

-To configure a rule on an object, use the menu :menuselection:`Administration --> Security --> Record Rules`.
+To configure a rule on an object, use the menu :menuselection:`Settings --> Security --> Record Rules`.
 The fields in the ``ir.rule`` object describe:

     * :guilabel:`Object` : Object on which to have the rule

     * :guilabel:`Name` : Name of the rule

-    * :guilabel:`Global` : If global is checked, then that rule would be applied for all the groups; and if it is unchecked, then that rule would be applied only for the groups selected for it
+    * :guilabel:`Global` : If global is checked, then that rule would be applied for all the groups; and if it is unchecked, then that rule would be applied only for the groups selected for it.

     * :guilabel:`Domain` : A list of all the tests for the object.
 It is specified through a Python expression as a list of tuples.